wcjord/pangeahandbook/moonlighting.md

 4. Be aggressive in marketing your availability for side work.
 If something comes to you through a friend or some connection, fine, but aggressively promoting something on the side will ultimately result in a conflict of interest here at work.

 5. Take on anything outside of work that’ll pull attention from work.
 For example, if you wanted to launch an app, but the app requires providing timely customer support to people who use the app, that’s going to eat into your day here at work.
 That would ultimately be a problem.

-## In general

-Here are a few guiding principles about whether something could be a problem:

-- Is it competitive?
-- Does it occupy a disproportionate amount of your time?
-- Does it require you to be away during times when you’re needed at work?
-- Is it another paid gig that employs the same skills Pangea Chat is paying you for?

-In general, we’d like to be lenient within reason, but we’re going to be strict if we see it impact your time, attention, or performance here at work.

-It’s hard to come up with one-size fits all rules.
-Just let Will know about it beforehand and let's talk about it before you make a commitment.